How to Choose the Best Meta Ads Agency in 2026

 This question tests both their honesty and their understanding of Meta's algorithm.
 Be skeptical of agencies promising immediate results.
 A quality Meta advertising agency will explain that the learning phase takes 7-14 days, and meaningful optimization requires at least 30-60 days of data.
 They should be able to describe what specific early success metrics might look like, and the average timelines/trends towards metric improvements that they see with other clients.
 Never work with an agency that guarantees success!

 In 2026, creative is the single biggest lever for Meta ads performance.
 If an agency only handles media buying, they're operating with one hand tied behind their back.
-The best Meta ads agencies for consumer brands provide both services because they understand that creative and targeting strategy must work in tandem.
+The best Meta advertising agencies for consumer brands provide both services because they understand that creative and targeting strategy must work in tandem.
 The days of media buying "specialist" agencies are now over.

 You have a right to know exactly who will be working on your account and what their workload looks like.
 The best Meta ads agency partners will give you transparency into your account manager, as well as their experience levels, during the sales process.
 Be cautious if your primary point of contact is working on more than 5 ad accounts, especially if they are also assisting with creative strategy.
 That is the sign of an overloaded agency.
 (Here at Flighted, no Growth Manager works with more than 3 clients, and we are more than busy enough at that level!)